-Freight Container - A reusable container having a volume of 64-cubic feet or more, designed and constructed to permit being lifted with its contents intact and intended primarily for containment of packages (in unit form) during transportation.
+Freight container - a reusable container having a volume of 64 cubic feet or more, designed and constructed to permit being lifted with its contents intact and intended primarily for containment of packages (in unit form) during transportation.

-Fuel Tank - A tank, other than a cargo tank, used to transport flammable or combustible liquid or compressed gas for the purpose of supplying fuel for propulsion of the transport vehicle to which it is attached, or for the operation of other equipment on the transport vehicle.
+Fuel tank - A tank, other than a cargo tank, used to transport flammable or combustible liquid or compressed gas for the purpose of supplying fuel for propulsion of the transport vehicle to which it is attached, or for the operation of other equipment on the transport vehicle.

-Gross Weight or Gross Mass - The weight of the packaging plus the weight of its contents.
+Gross weight or gross mass - The weight of the packaging plus the weight of its contents.

-Hazard Class - The category of hazard assigned to a hazardous material under the definitional criteria of Part 173 and the provisions of the Sec.
+Hazard class - The category of hazard assigned to a hazardous material under the definitional criteria of Part 173 and the provisions of the Sec.
 172.101 Table.
 A material may meet the defining criteria for more than one hazard class but is assigned to only one hazard class.

-Hazardous Materials - A substance or material that has been determined by the Secretary of Transportation to be capable of posing an unreasonable risk to health, safety and property when transported in commerce and which has been so designated.
-The term includes hazardous substances, hazardous wastes, marine pollutants, elevated temperature materials and materials designated as hazardous in the hazardous materials table of Sec.172.101 and materials that meet the defining criteria for hazard classes and Divisions in Sec.173, Subchapter C of this chapter.
+Hazardous materials - A substance or material which has been determined by the Secretary of Transportation to be capable of posing an unreasonable risk to health, safety, and property when transported in commerce, and which has been so designated.
+The term includes hazardous substances, hazardous wastes, marine pollutants, elevated temperature materials and materials designated as hazardous in the hazardous materials table of §172.101, and materials that meet the defining criteria for hazard classes and divisions in §173, subchapter c of this chapter.

-Hazardous Substance - A material, including its mixtures and solutions, that:
+Hazardous substance - A material, including its mixtures and solutions, that:

-- 1. Is listed in Appendix A to Sec.
-172.101; - Is in a quantity, in one package, which equals or exceeds the reportable quantity (RQ) listed in Appendix A to Sec.
+Is listed in Appendix A to Sec.
+172.101;

+Is in a quantity, in one package, which equals or exceeds the reportable quantity (RQ) listed in Appendix A to Sec.
 172.101; and